 When you set up a Hypervisor connection, the console machine is the default data collector.
 For example, in a large organization with hundreds of consoles connected to hypervisor endpoints, this would greatly impact performance.
 You can greatly reduce the number of connections to external resources by setting up a dedicated data collector.

 To learn more about data collectors, see ControlUp Data Collector.

 4. Optimize Auto Connection Settings

-In large environments, if all computers are set to auto-connect this may extend the console launch process, mark only important servers or folders to automatically connect.
+If all computers are set to automatically connect in large environments, this may extend the console launch process.
+Select only important servers or folders to automatically connect.

 5. Excluding folders from the Monitor

 By default, all folders, hypervisors, and computers are monitored.
 You can reduce the monitored resources in order to optimize monitor performance.

 Right-click a resource in the organization tree, such as a machine, folder or a Hypervisor extension and select Properties.
 In the Properties window, under Exclude from ControlUp Monitor, change the value accordingly: